x13a/proxy-host/README.md

 ./setup.sh
 ```

-Now you have configure DNS records.
+Now you have to configure DNS records.
 Caddy is set to use following subdomains:

 ```sh